-It doesn't go without saying that it's meaningful to speak at all of a unified notion of context in artificial intelligence.
-The word context really covers quite a board territory.
-In their excellent survey article on the formalization of context, Akman and Surav [1996] show that there are many different kinds and uses of context even just within artificial intelligence.
+And, indeed, the word context really covers quite a board territory.
+In their excellent survey article on the formalization of context, Akman and Surav (1996) show that there are many different kinds and uses of context even just within AI.
 Sure, there are similarities among these different kinds of context-that's why we use the same name for each-but it doesn't follow that everything we say about one kind will automatically be true of another kind.
-Maybe context in knowledge representation and context in natural language, for example, are two qualitatively different things.
-If so, then talking about 'context in knowledge representation and natural language' would be like talking about 'stressors of people and boreal aquatic ecosystems', and trying to find out just what a traffic jam has in common with a sport fishery.
-One of our jobs in research on context is to try to sort out the different meanings, and not just to presuppose that no such work is needed.
+One of our jobs at this symposium is to try to sort out the different meanings, and not just to presuppose that no such work is needed.

-So I'll explain next why I believe that, indeed, context in knowledge representation and formal reasoning is not the same as context in natural language.
+So what I'll talk about next is why I think that context in KR and formal reasoning is not the same as context in natural language.
 It will follow from this that there can't be any useful theory or formalization of context simpliciter, because the behaviour of each kind of context is different.
+As I said before, all we have is the contextual effect.

-But first, I need to make a distinction that I would have preferred to have made a little earlier.
+But first, I need to make a distinction that I would have liked to have fitted in a little earlier.
 I want to distinguish between 'context' and 'element of context'.
 When I spoke earlier of "the effects of a context", what I really wanted to say was "the effects of one or more elements of context".
 But I couldn't actually say that earlier, because at that point I was still granting the idea of 'context' as a primitive.
 But now that we realize that we need to look at the internal structure of a context, we can talk about its individual elements and about their effects, either singly or in concert.